 Best for: Companies looking for a software-based communication system and integrations.

 Aircall is a cloud-based call center software.
 It allows you to get phone numbers in 30 countries and forward calls to your employees.
 They integrate with dozens of tools and workflows that support your communication needs.

 Aircall’s pricing starts at $30 per user per month billed annually, with a minimum of three users.
 This plan includes collaboration features, IVR, voicemail, and 50+ integrations.
 For more advanced features such as queue call back and advanced analytics, you’ll need a $50 per month per user plan.

 Best for: Small businesses that use their phone system for sales and customer support daily.

 Zoom is a business communication platform that rose to prominence for its video conferencing solution.
 It features an enterprise cloud phone system built natively for its platform.
 Zoom allows for flexible collaboration, even for distributed and large workforces.

-Zoom’s pricing starts at $14.99 per user per month for up to nine hosts.
+Zoom's pricing starts at $14.99 per user per month for up to nine hosts.
 A host is essentially a Zoom admin.
-This starting plan gives you video conferencing, extended meetings options, video recording stored on the cloud, and Skype for Business interoperability.
-For larger teams, you’ll need a larger plan.
-These plans have added features like a admin dashboards, cloud recording transcripts, options for on-premise deployment, and more.
+This starting plan gives you video conferencing, extended meeting options, video recording stored on the cloud, and Skype for Business interoperability.
+For larger teams, you'll need a larger plan.
+These plans have added features like admin dashboards, cloud recording transcripts, options for on-premise deployment, and more.